A Profile of Youth and Young Adults in Baltimore

 Key Findings on Baltimore’s Youth

-Issues such as poverty, mental health, dating violence and obesity remain serious challenges for young people in Baltimore.
-At the same time, the city has reported meaningful improvements in other areas, including educational outcomes, engaging disconnected youth and reducing both juvenile arrests and teen births.
-Below is a breakout of some key findings by topic.
+Issues such as poverty, mental health and dating violence remain serious challenges for young people in Baltimore.
+At the same time, the city has made meaningful improvements in other areas, including reducing juvenile arrests, teen births and tobacco use.
+Additionally, while Baltimore has achieved long-term progress on youth educational outcomes and the transition to adulthood, the latest data show several indicators taking a turn in the wrong direction, such as high school dropout rates and college enrollment or completion.
+Below is a selection of some key findings by topic.

 Demographics